thi-ng/umbrella/packages/pixel/README.md

 ## API

-TODO see example & source comments for now
+TODO see examples & source comments for now

 ## Authors